 Over the course of the last few months, consumer spending and borrowing in the UK has continued to decline.
-In fact, spending fell by an estimated 0.2% in October, while the initial figures from Black Friday suggest that the total level of spending was also lower than expected.
+According to the Home remodelling and renovation guide, spending fell by an estimated 0.2% in October, while the initial figures from Black Friday suggest that the total level of spending was also lower than expected.

 This can make it difficult to fund big-ticket purchases, especially if you want to undertake on-going tasks such as renovating your home.
 Without borrowing money from an unsecured lender such as Likely Loans, you’ll need to adopt a frugal and creative approach if you’re to achieve your goals.

 We’ll consider this in further detail below, while exploring three home renovation ideas that can be completed on a budget.

 Most modern homes are defined by innovative and creative closet storage, particularly in an age where new builds are becoming increasingly small and compact.

 This has driven a return of minimalist design principles, which helps to optimise the sense of space in your home and help you to save money of fixtures and fittings throughout the property.